This page lists major projects and customers (past or present) of SBC4D

 Mobile Money & Web Payments

 Mobile Money and Web Payments is another area of expertise of SBC4D.
 We have completed few studies and workshops on mobile money in Africa for different customers (e.g. Orange, Comviva).
-SBC4D CEO is also assigned part-time to work with the World Wide Web Consortium (W3C) to lead the Web Payments activity.
+SBC4D CEO was also assigned part-time to work with the World Wide Web Consortium (W3C) to lead the Web Payments activity from December 2013 till February 2015.

 World Wide Web Foundation